Back to All Events

 This presentation will provide an overview of river herring life history, management and monitoring efforts in Massachusetts with an emphasis on the principles and guidelines for establishing visual counts.
 This presentation will also review methodologies for conducting visual counts and run size estimation, as well as applications and limitations of visual counts.

-Join us in person or virtually to learn more about some of our exciting efforts and outcomes.
+Join us virtually to learn more about some of these exciting efforts and outcomes.
 This presentation will be recorded.
 Registration is required for this FREE event.

 What to Expect:

-• An indoor presentation with John Sheppard, Division of Marine Fisheries’ Diadromous Fisheries Biologist
+• A virtual presentation with John Sheppard, Division of Marine Fisheries’ Diadromous Fisheries Biologist

 • Question and answer period to follow!